0xsequence/sequence-unreal/README.md

 GUI Visible Simple Visibility test for the UI

 Switch Platform (Switches which mode the UI will be in and how it will be displayed)
+Note: this doesn't rotate the application into any one view it just make the UI responsive to that type of view.
 Modes:
 Desktop (default)
 Mobile Portrait (Custom built for portrait mode reducing the X width where ever possible)